Although collagen is a protein, it does not have the same properties as other more commonly known proteins (e.g., whey, casein, meat, and fish).

 Putting It All Together — Everything You Need to Know About Collagen

-Collagen that is essential for the proper function of your skin, bones, joints, nails, hair, tendons, heart, brain, and eyes.
+Collagen is an essential protein that ensures the optimal function of your skin, bones, joints, nails, hair, tendons, heart, brain, and eyes.
 It is so crucial for our health that a deficiency can lead to degenerative diseases like osteoporosis and early skin aging.

 To prevent collagen deficiency, it is best to use these three strategies: